fathyar/PureIcon/README.md

 ```

 ## Developers
----
-This project is founded by @orangtanah.
+This project is founded by [@orangtanah](https://github.com/orangtanah).
 You also can contribute to this opensource project.